 You can order a free copy from the three credit bureaus from AnnualCreditReport.com — it’s a fast and easy process and can be done all online.

 However, if you’re trying to quickly increase your score, the credit bureau’s allowed response time for disputes increases from 30 days to 45 days when you use the free website.

-There are a few important reasons to check your credit report when looking for an apartment.
+There are a few important reasons to check your credit when looking for an apartment.
 One is to know exactly what your potential landlord is seeing so you can address any issues or concerns.
 The second is so you know how to raise your score.

-A 2012 study from the Federal Trade Commission found that 26% of participants reported potential errors on their credit report.
+A 2012 study from the Federal Trade Commission found that 26% of participants reported potential errors on their credit reports.
 So there’s a fair chance you might find a mistake on yours, and it could be hurting your credit score.

-Start Improving Your Score
+Start Improving Your Credit Score

 Start off by making sure you pay all of your bills on time.
 Whether or not you make timely payments is the largest contributing factor to your credit score.